whundahl/django_459_CofC/README.md

 3. Use of containers (40%)
 We will be using containers a lot this semester.
 For this assignment you will be evaluated on how easily the Dockerfilescan be used to produce a running application

+##### Assignment 2

+1. Completeness (40%)
+Did you complete all the tasks listed above and provide all files necessary to make the application run?
+Does the application run?

+2. ADRs(60%)
+You will be evaluated on how well you explain and justify your CRUD, REST,ACID/BASE and container usage.